The Great Mouse Detective: Critical reaction

 Animation critic Charles Solomon listed this as one of the best animated films of the 1980s while singling out Keane's key work on Ratigan.

 Box-office

 The film grossed around $50 million worldwide against a budget of over $14 million during its initial release.
 Its inexpensive success after its predecessor's under-performance gave the new management of Disney confidence in the viability of their animation department, though it was surpassed at the box office by An American Tail.
-Re-titled as The Adventures of the Great Mouse Detective, the film was re-released theatrically on February 14, 1992, where it grossed $13,288,756.
+Re-titled as The Adventures of the Great Mouse Detective, the film was re-released theatrically on February 14, 1992, where it grossed $13.3 million.
 The Great Mouse Detective has had a lifetime North American gross of $38.7 million across its original release and reissue.

+Legacy

+Basil and Professor Ratigan were characters to meet-and-greet at the Disney Parks, until both were retired after 2004.

+In the television series Darkwing Duck, a little statue of Basil opened the secret passage to Darkwing's hidden base.
+Some of the characters from the film have recurring cameo appearances in the television series House of Mouse.

+Professor Ratigan is one of the villains with a main focus in the anthology film Once Upon a Halloween.
+He is also one of the villains present in the board game Disney Villainous.

+Basil of Baker Street appears as a playable character in the video game Disney Heroes: Battle Mode.

+Like many other Walt Disney Animation Studios characters, Basil, Ratigan, Dawson, and Olivia have cameo appearances in the short film Once Upon a Studio.

+Additionally, in honor of Mickey Mouse's 75th anniversary, was planned a film under the title The Search for Mickey Mouse in which Mickey gets kidnapped by unknown forces, forcing Minnie Mouse to enlist Basil of Baker Street to investigate his disappearance.
+However, the project was cancelled after it suffered script problems.

+In 2022, Rapunzel's Tangled Adventure, Monsters at Work and Wish alumni Tom Caulfield revealed that he, Bill Motz, and Bob Roth pitched a crossover series featuring The Rescuers and The Great Mouse Detective at Disney Television Animation.
+The series would have featured the descendant of Basil working at a modern version of the Rescue Aid Society.
+According to Caulfield, the project was scrapped due the release of the Chip 'n Dale: Rescue Rangers film.